 If you really want to fit more clothes in a bag, use a compression sack and put thought into the type of clothing you’re packing.
 For example, two bulky sweaters took up the same amount of space as seven t-shirts.
 I could have swapped out one sweater for two long-sleeve shirts if I’d wanted to bring more stuff (which I usually don’t).

-Packing cubes are another option for compressing things just a little bit and keeping your clothes organized.
+Packing cubes are another option for compressing things just a little bit and keeping your clothes organized in travel backpacks.
 If you invest in cubes that are heartier than the flimsy cheap-o ones the structure will help find a little more space in your bag.

 What are the Advantages of Rolling Clothes?